hdlx/RMVR/README.md

 The others CGINCLUDE files contain a lot of usefull functions for distance fields, shader maths, noises.
 Theses are not well documented yet, but should look familiar to shader programmers.

 I just made this project public.
-A cleaner documentation and nice pictures are coming.
+A cleaner documentation and maybe howto videos are coming.